 Called “the original Western sport,” rodeo is the oldest sports franchise in Dallas.
 ESPN began broadcasting rodeo performances from the Mesquite Championship Rodeo in the mid-1980s and it’s now one of the most televised rodeos in the world.
 The Professional Rodeo Cowboy Association has nominated the event for Rodeo of the Year several times.

 THE RODEO IN MESQUITE

-Today, thousands of fans gather at the arena each summer to watch favorite rodeo events like saddle bronc riding, steer wrestling, bareback riding, team roping, barrel racing, tie-down roping and — of course – bull riding.
+Today, thousands of fans gather at the Mesquite Arena each summer to watch favorite rodeo events like saddle bronc riding, steer wrestling, bareback riding, team roping, barrel racing, tie-down roping, and — of course – bull riding.
 Fans are even invited down to the arena floor to meet the cowboys and cowgirls before the competitions start.
-The family-friendly event also includes mechanical bull riding, barrel racing, face-painting, roping demos and pony rides.
+The family-friendly event also includes mechanical bull riding, barrel racing, face-painting, roping demos, and pony rides.
 You’ll also find some specialty rodeos held outside the rodeo season, including a hip-hop rodeo in March, the Cowboys of Color in November, and the Winter Classic in December.

 Throw in some good-old Texas barbeque and a band playing two-stepping, boot-scootin’ music, and this is quite possibly the most authentic Texan entertainment you will find in the state.
 Come see for yourself how those hardscrabble cowboy skills have evolved into today’s modern rodeo: plan your visit today!